r1cummings/252TermProject-NovoHomeAssistant/README.md

 `TV off`:
 - "Turn off the tv"
 - "TV off"
-- "Change the channel on the tv" :exclamation:
 - ...

-`TV Change Channel`:
+`TV Change Channel`: :exclamation:
-- "Change the channel on the tv" :exclamation:
+- "Change the channel on the tv"
 - ...

-`Shopping`:
+`Add to Shopping List`: :exclamation:
-- "Add to my shopping list" :exclamation:
+- "Add to my shopping list"
+- "How many items are on my shopping list?"
+- ...

+`Check Shopping List`:
 - "How many items are on my shopping list?"
 - ...